vircadia/vircadia-docs-sphinx/docs/source/contribute/build-guide.rst

 CMake External Project Dependencies
 ----------------------------------------

 These dependencies will be downloaded, built, linked, and included by CMake where we require them.
 They should not be installed manually.
-The CMakeLists files that handle grabbing each of the external dependencies can be found in the [cmake/externals folder](https://github.com/highfidelity/hifi/tree/master/cmake/externals).
-The resulting downloads, source files, and binaries will be placed in the `build/ext` folder in the subfolders for each external project.
+The CMakeLists files that handle grabbing each of the external dependencies can be found in the `cmake/externals folder <https://github.com/highfidelity/hifi/tree/master/cmake/externals>`_.
+The resulting downloads, source files, and binaries will be placed in the ``build/ext`` folder in the subfolders for each external project.

 +----------------------------------------------------------+--------------------+
 | Dependency                                               | Version            |